How to Tension Guy Wires

 • Tangent intercept method: The tangent intercept method is a useful test for structures with larger guy wires managed by crews with specialized training.
 By sighting up a guy wire and finding an intercept point at the sag of the wire, professionals can calculate the tension based on where the direct line of sight intercepts the point where the guy attaches to the tower.

-• Shunt dynamometer: The shunt dynamometer method uses a tool that attaches to the guy wire and applies force.
+• Shunt dynamometer method: The shunt dynamometer method uses a tool that attaches to the wire and applies force.
 This device measures the wire's deflection and converts this to a tension measurement.

 Guy Wire Tensioning Procedure

-As with any guy wire procedures, professionals should follow all proper steps and safety procedures.
+As with any guy wire procedures, you should work with professionals who know how to tighten wire ropes, following all proper steps and safety procedures.
 Find a professional you trust to follow these parameters:

-• Safety: Crew safety should be everyone's top priority in any situations involving tensioned guy wires.
+• Safety: Crew safety should be everyone's top priority in any situation involving tensioned guy wires.
 When working in the vicinity of any electrical wires, installers should always note any live wires that could pose a safety risk.
-They should also wear proper personal protection equipment, including hardhats, rubber-soled boots and protective sleeves.
+They should also wear proper personal protective equipment, including hard hats, rubber-soled boots and protective sleeves.

 • Weather: Only install guy wires on dry days without wind when there's no chance of rain or electrical storms.
-Harsh weather can make guy wire installation difficult and cause safety hazards.
+Harsh weather can complicate guy wire installation and cause safety hazards.

 Partner With Bekaert as Your Guy Wire Supplier